amoradi/amoradi.github.io/_posts/2015-9-18-first-post.md

 ---
 layout: post
 title: This is My First Post!
-excerpt: YYYYr
 ---
+This is a test paragraph.
+And this is another test paragraph/sentence.
+This is a test paragraph.
+And this is another test paragraph/sentence.
+This is a test paragraph.
+And this is another test paragraph/sentence.
+This is a test paragraph.
+And this is another test paragraph/sentence.
+This is a test paragraph.
+And this is another test paragraph/sentence.
 This is a test paragraph.
 And this is another test paragraph/sentence.

 + First step
 + Second step